glryan-jewellers/glryan-jewellers.github.io/README.md

 # GL Ryan Jewellers

-This a a very lightweight statuc website for Ryan Jewellers that is all browser based.
+This a a very lightweight static website for Ryan Jewellers that is all browser based.

 The goal is to create a stylish static website that requires no hosting.
 All content is client-based.